A Brief Guide to the Divorce Mediation Process

 A divorce needs to resolve three primary questions: how to divide assets and liabilities, how to meet the financial needs of the family going forward and, if the couple has children, how to share parenting responsibilities.
 Mediation may also address any number of issues relevant to making divorce workable, such as how to get separated, when to introduce new partners to children and planning for college.

 The mediator orchestrates the process for discussing and resolving these issues, while the parties are responsible for making the decisions.
-The mediator should describe, in detail, the process he or she will use to guide the parties toward decision-making.
+The mediator should be able to describe, in detail, the process he or she will use to guide the parties toward decision-making.

 A typical process might look like this: Following the initial consultation, the parties will gather their financial information in preparation for their first mediation session.
-The mediator will organize financial data, help parties identify where more information is needed and gain clarity about their financial picture.
-This lays the foundation for developing options to meet each party’s needs and interests within the financial framework.
-Sometimes parties may want to consult with legal or financial advisors and/or other professionals as they consider proposals.
+The mediator will help parties identify where more information is needed and gain clarity about their current financial picture and future needs.
+This lays the foundation for developing options to meet the needs and interests of both parties and their children within the financial framework.
+Sometimes parties may consult with legal or financial advisors and/or other professionals as they consider proposals.
 With feasible options on the table, the mediation proceeds to negotiations, reality-checking agreements and, finally, drafting the Separation Agreement.
 Before signing the Separation Agreement, you’ll be encouraged to each have it reviewed by independent lawyers.